 Controlled Narrow-Angle Glaucoma 5

 This is an astonishing list of possible Cymbalta side effects to consider.
-Considering our success rates at transitioning people off of Cymbalta and managing symptoms effectively without these side effects, we feel that lifestyle interventions should be often one of the first-lines of treatment, not the last.
+Considering our success rates at transitioning people off of Cymbalta and managing symptoms effectively without these side effects, we feel that safer lifestyle interventions, as opposed to invasive medications, should be one of the first-lines of treatment for the majority of patients, certainly not the last.

 Inpatient Clinic for Cymbalta Withdrawal

 Because of the potentially overwhelming difficulties of coming off a drug like Cymbalta (duloxetine), it can be wise to choose treatment of a mild nature, to ensure a safe and comfortable withdrawal experience.
 Cymbalta addiction or dependency can be overcome.
 Residential treatment is often the best choice to significantly reduce any discomforts that otherwise may make Cymbalta withdrawal near to impossible to accomplish without step-by-step help.

 Initial lab tests can be utilized in order to get a snapshot of existing neurochemical anomalies and deficits, as well as possible nutritional deficiencies and extant toxic body burden.
 Then, each of these areas can be addressed using a combination of protocols that work to safely and gently restore nutritive values, remove toxins, and stabilize a person’s neurochemistry.